chengshuo-dai/natural-language-multimodel-search/README.md

 ## Expose Chainlit App to the internet

-If you do own a domain, you can expose the Chainlit app to the internet by adding a Caddyfile to the `app` directory with the following content:
+If you do own a domain, you can expose the Chainlit app to the internet by adding a Caddyfile to the root directory with the following content:

 ```
 your-domain.com {